 When you book with us, receive FREE admissions to local attractions every day of your stay!
 Just another perk of being a guest at Coastal Getaways.

 As a gift to you, with your rental, you will receive the Coastal Adventures package.
 The Coastal Adventures package gives you free passes to some of the most popular attractions the area has to offer.
 Our activities represents a daily value of over $215 every day of your stay, and is our gift to you as a way of saying thanks for staying with Coastal Getaways of SC.
+(Applies to stays less than 21 days).
 To find out more about these great activities, just click the Coastal Adventures logo above!

 All offers are per unit, per paid night stay.
 This offer is not valid with any other coupons or discounts.
 All admission offers cover one guest only.
 Age restrictions may apply.
 Reservations may be required.
 Some activities are seasonal.